w-yeehong/tp/docs/UserGuide.md

 Covigent (CG) is a desktop app for managing information of quarantined individuals and the tasks to be done by staff of the quarantine facilities.
 It is optimized for use via a Command Line Interface (CLI) while retaining the benefits of a Graphical User Interface (GUI).
-This means that you operate the application mainly by typing commands into a Command Box.
+This means that you operate Covigent mainly by typing commands into a Command Box.
 If you can type quickly, CG can improve your efficiency in managing your patients and tasks instead of using traditional GUI apps.
 Interested?
 Jump to [Section 3, "Getting Started"](#3-getting-started) to get started.